Five Major Ways to Improve Executive Succession

 When searching for those “ideal fit” external succession candidates, the window of opportunity to find them is small, usually two to three months.
 The remaining succession time is for interviewing, assessment, decision making, negotiation and onboarding.
 Total end-to-end succession time averages four to six months.
 Unacceptable, and more needs to be done.

-First, “ideal fit” candidates may not get contacted or may not be interested during that two-to-three-month window.
+First, “ideal fit” candidates may not be interested during that two-to-three- month window, or they were never contacted.
 In that window, outside recruiters deliver good candidates from their databank as they are well known to that search firm.

-Every organization has good candidate information sources and channels.
+Every organization has available good candidate information sources and channels.
 There are many individuals in the organization linked to: direct industry and sector contacts, former colleagues, individuals attending industry events, speakers and panelists, industry newsletters and industry analyst reports, etc. Organized well, this intelligence leverages succession planning with informed strategic possibilities.
-It also helps jumpstart recruiters and benchmark internal candidates.
+It also helps to jumpstart internal and external recruiters, and to benchmark internal candidates.

-Best Practice: Build the organization’s knowledge bank of prospective candidates, market information and rankings.
-Expand your potential candidate universe throughout the year and solely relying on an outside firm.
+Best Practice: Build a knowledge bank of prospective and benchmark candidates and rankings.
+Expand your potential candidate universe throughout the year without solely relying on an outside firm.

 4. Benefit From Lean Succession